Studio2B-GmbH/CurbVR/README.md

 All contents of this repository are licensed under the GPL-3.0 license

+## Attributions:
+Our work wouldn't have been possible without the use of assets made by the community.
+For a detailed list of the attributions and the spefic license details, please take a look at the [attributions file](attributions.md)

 ## Sponsoring:
 The creation of this app was financed by the PrototypeFund, a project of the Federal Ministry of Education and Research of Germany (BMBF).
 We thank them for giving us the possibility to create this app!